upperlevel/uppercore/README.md

 This API shares the same backend with GUIs but is applied only to hotbars.
 Hotbars are a set of items (a menu) that can be applied to the 8 slots that are visible within the players' inventory.

 ##### storage-api
 A common gateway for DB access.
 This API permits you to write DB-agnostic code using methods as easy as `putSomeData(...)` and `readSomeData(...)`.
 The DB-drivers are obviously not included in Uppercore and are downloaded when the plugin is enabled.
-These are storage types supported: MariaDb, MySql, MongoDb, RethinkDb, NitriteDb (for local only savings).
+These are the storage types supported: MariaDb, MySql, MongoDb, RethinkDb, NitriteDb (for local only savings).

 ##### update-api
 An utility made to check whether there's an updated version of the plugin on Spigot and, in case, notify the plugin users.